gaurav1780/comp1010practicalClassMaterial/week 06 - recursion/workshopRecursion.md

 ## Workshop - Recursion

+# NOTE

+We will continue working with the `COMP1010_source_codes_for_students` project.
+This week, we are dealing with package `practicalClassCodes.week06`.

-### Outline
+## Outline

 - 6 to 15 minutes: a note for practical exams about `NullPointerException`
 - 16 to 35 minutes: demos
-	- numeric-based example
+	- numeric-based examples
-	- String-based example
+	- String-based examples
 - 36 to end of class:
 	- practice,
 	- practice, and,